nanogiants/appcom-styleguide-ios/README.md

 ### Xcode version

-The used Xcode version should always be the latest available stable version.
-You should not use a beta version since this can break the continuous integration system.
+The used Xcode version must always be the latest available stable version if possible.
+You must not use a beta version since this can break the continuous integration system.

 ### Xcode class prefix

-In the Project the Organization should be set as `appcom interactive GmbH` and the Class-Prefix should be `AC`.
+In the Project the Organization must be set as `appcom interactive GmbH` and the Class-Prefix `AC`.

 ### Xcode structure

 Project structure is important since it helps when navigating through the code and has a huge impact of the overall maintainability of the project.
-Each group that contains files should refer to a corresponding folder, so that the files on the harddisk are organized as well.
-Since iOS Projects should follow the MVC-Pattern, the folder structure should represent this and keep this Pattern straight forward.
-The following table will list all folders that should be present in the project:
+Each group that contains files must refer to a corresponding folder if possible, so that the files on the harddisk are organized as well.
+Since iOS Projects follow the MVC-Pattern, the folder structure should represent this and keep this Pattern straight forward.
+The following table will list all folders that must be present in the project:

 | Folder / Group | Description |
 |---|---|